top of page

 As I begin this path of awakening to my true nature, what is a powerful and simple first step that I can take and which I can implement as a practice in my day to day life ?

-The pure experience of simply being aware is already present prior to the beginning or appearance of every thought, sensation and perception, and is, therefore, present as the essential nature of 'I', before these phenomena appear.
-Such appearances are temporary and superfluous superimpositions upon the essence of 'I', and are, as such, not intrinsic to its reality.
+The pure experience of simply Being Aware is already present prior to the beginning or appearance of every thought, sensation and perception, and is, therefore, present as the essential nature of 'I'.
+Before these phenomena appear, during their appearance, and after their disappearance, I-Awareness remain constantly present.
+Such appearances of phenomena are temporary and superfluous superimpositions upon the essence of 'I', and are, therefore, not intrinsic to its Reality.

-Awareness remains ever-presently what it is, aware and present, as what we call "I" or "myself."
-In such wise, the presence of Awareness has a reality that is independent of thought, sensation and perception.
-It is present whether these phenomena appear or not.
+Awareness is ever-presently what it is, aware and present, as what we call "I" or "myself."
+In such wise, the presence of Awareness has a Reality that is independent of thought, sensation and perception, independent of the mind, body, and world.
+Awareness is present whether these phenomena appear or not.
 Being independent, Awareness is, by nature, not influenced or limited by any phenomena.
-That is, the essential reality of 'I', the self, is this unlimited presence of Awareness.
+That is, the essential Reality of 'I', Awareness, is an unlimited, imperturbable Presence.

-There is a practical process we can initiate during the unfolding of our daily life, that ever-finely reveals the stability of reality in the depths of our being.
-We can play with a way of contemplation that stays true to the ever-presence and unlimitedness of Awareness.
+There is a practical process we can initiate during the unfolding of our daily life, that ever-finely reveals the stability of Reality in the depths of our Being.
+We can play with a way of contemplation that stays true to the fact that Awareness is ever-present and unlimited.
 When a thought, sensation and perception appears to us, we simply ask ourself, 'am I aware of this thought, sensation or perception?'
 The answer, of course, is, 'yes!'
-This 'yes' arises directly from the pure presence of Awareness, our true self.
+This 'yes' arises directly from the pure presence of Awareness, our true Self, that which witnesses or knows that a thought, sensation or perception has come into apparent existence.

-Then we ask ourself, 'Is Awareness what I essentially am, or am I rather exclusively limited to the thoughts, sensations and perceptions I am aware of, that come and go from my experience?'
-'Am I rather the One that is ever-presently aware, or the temporary and ever-changing forms of experience I am aware of?'
+Then we ask ourself, 'Is the presence of Awareness what I essentially am, or am I rather exclusively limited to the thoughts, sensations and perceptions I am aware of, that come and go from my experience?'
+'Am I rather the One that is ever-presently aware, or am I defined by the temporary and ever-changing forms of experience I am aware of?'

-To abide here, and marinate in our essence, and contemplate further the nature of this essence, we can cease giving exclusive attention to the apparent thoughts, sensations and perceptions, and instead relax our attention into the background of Awareness, simply being aware of being aware.
+To abide here, as this pure experience of Being Aware, marinating in our essence, contemplating the its nature, we can cease giving exclusive attention to the apparent thoughts, sensations and perceptions, and instead relax our attention into the background of Awareness, simply Being Aware of Being Aware.
 And from here we ask ourself a series of questions, such as these:

 Am I present and aware?